istio/istio.io/content/docs/setup/kubernetes/minimal-install/index.md

 ## Prerequisites

-Refer to the [prerequisites](/docs/setup/kubernetes/quick-start/#prerequisites) described in the Quick Start guide.
+Refer to the [Kubernetes Installation prerequisites](/docs/setup/kubernetes/quick-start/#prerequisites) for more information.
 The following commands have relative references in the Istio directory.
 You must execute the commands in Istio's root directory.

     {{< tip >}}
     To customize Istio and install addons, use the `--set <key>=<value>` option in the helm template or install command.
 [Installation Options](/docs/reference/config/installation-options/) references supported installation key and value pairs.